SRTigers98/dotfiles/README.md

 - Pacman
 - Homebrew

-The script should be available globally via `.zshrc`.
-If not, you can find it in the `.scripts` directory.

 ### Emulator Setup

-The recommended and configured terminal emulator is [wezterm](https://wezfurlong.org/wezterm/index.html).
+The recommended (and not yet configured) terminal emulator is [Ghostty](https://github.com/ghostty-org/ghostty).
-Wezterm is installed along with the packages and is configured in the dotfiles.
+Ghostty is installed along with the packages and is configured in the dotfiles.

 ### NeoVim Configuration